SachaCR/events-sourcing/README.md

 projection.sequence(); // => 2
 projection.values(); // => State of the projection after event sequence 2.
 ```

+# Events sequences

+- The default state has the sequence 0.
+- All events must have a consecutive sequence number.
+If not an error will be thrown : with `error.code === 'APPLY_EVENT_OUT_OF_SEQUENCE'`

 # Remove a key :